 - Go nature-tripping by following trails on the Pfeiffer Big Sur State Park.

 - Enjoy a relaxing day tour at Pfeiffer Beach.

-- Visit New Camaldoli Hermitage and/or Esalen Institute for some peaceful contemplation.
+- Visit the New Camaldoli Hermitage and/or Esalen Institute for some peaceful contemplation.

-All these are cheap things to do in California Big Sur area and are guaranteed to make you appreciate the beauty of this region up close!
+All these are cheap things to do in the California for couples in Big Sur area and are guaranteed to make you appreciate the beauty of this region up close!

 Location: Grand Avenue, Los Angeles

 Appreciate the arts even on a budget by heading over to The Broad Museum in Los Angeles!
 This is an interesting art museum that features contemporary, post-war, and immersive artworks from the 1950s to the present time.
 The museum’s architecture instantly evokes feelings of modernism with its sleek honeycomb-like structure.

 Feast your eyes on more than 2,000 art pieces created by 200 talented artists and displayed on two floors of gallery space!
 Notable contemporary artists whose works are displayed at The Broad include Andy Warhol, Ed Ruscha, Mark Bradford, Jean-Michel Basquiat, Barbara Kruger, and Takashi Murakami, to name a few.
 A growing number of young artists also have their pieces displayed at The Broad.